 because It has

-been suggested for durability (particularly in corrosive environments)
+been suggested for durability (particularly in corrosive or wetter

 that some of you might consider a different style resistor instead of

 the Dorman resistor board I used.
-Most of the suggestions have
+Most of the suggestions people

 pointing to ceramic automotive resistors, such as those used for